Kazhuu/movelister/MANUAL.md

 Explanation of various columns:

 * List of Results: this column lists existing Results.
 The user can customize the list however they want.
-This column is used in Details-sheet when making detailed mechanics notes; the first column in each Phase has data validation that reads this column so that the user can readily access it.
+This column is used in Details-sheet when making detailed mechanics notes; the first column for each Phase has data validation that reads this column so that the user can readily access it.

-* Color: the user can give a color to a Result and it will show up in the Details-sheet for some visual flair.
-(TODO: so far the program does not read these colors nor does it generate a new conditional formatting for the Details-sheet whenever the Details is generated again.)
+* Color: optionally, the user can give a color to a Result for some visual flair.
+This color will appear inside Details-view too, thanks to automatically generated conditional formatting.

-* Explanation for the user: the user can write some freeform notes on these columns.
+* Explanation for the user: optionally, the user can write some freeform notes on these columns.